thegunfirm/FrostLine/replit.md

 - **Distributor Integration**: RSR (for product data, inventory, and images).
 - **Search**: Algolia (for product indexing and search).
 - **Email Service**: SendGrid (for email verification and order confirmations).
-- **CRM**: Zoho CRM (for customer profiles, user authentication, FFL vendor management, and order recording).
+- **CRM**: Zoho CRM (for FFL vendor management and order recording).
+User authentication moved to local system.
 - **SAML IdP**: Zoho Directory (for staff authentication).